Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, the clue set is well-constructed.
-The informed clues are specific, the misinformed clues create productive ambiguity, and the fake clues provide strong misdirection.
-The difficulty level is appropriate.
+The game is well-structured, with clear distinctions between clue types.
+The informed clues are specific, the misinformed clues are ambiguous but somewhat connected to the topic, and the fake clues effectively misdirect toward the other choices.

 ---